Yukitoshi12345/SVG-Logo-Maker/README.md

 # SVG Logo Maker
 This project aims to develop a command-line application specifically designed for freelance web developers.
 The application's primary function is to generate basic logos for their projects, eliminating the need for paid graphic design services.
-Through a series of prompts, users will be able to input their desired text, color preferences, and shape choices.
+Through a series of prompts, users will be able to input their desired text, colour preferences, and shape choices.
 Based on this input, the application will create a corresponding SVG logo file named "logo.svg".
 This logo will be visually represented as a 300x200 pixel image that adheres to the user's specified criteria.
-Ultimately, this project seeks to offer a cost-effective solution for freelance web developers to create simple, yet personalized logos for their projects.
+Ultimately, this project seeks to offer a cost-effective solution for freelance web developers to create simple, yet personalised logos for their projects.

 ## Table of Contents